Skip to content

 What to Do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included no-subscription cleanup to begin removing exposures.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included cleanup to begin removing exposures.

 • Rotate any password you ever used at CNW Electronics or related vendor portals anywhere it has been reused, and immediately enable two-factor authentication through an authenticator app rather than SMS.